Eckington, Derbyshire: Schools

 The oldest school in Eckington is Camms CE Primary School.
 In 1702, Thomas Camm endowed a schoolhouse and a schoolmaster to teach 24 poor children in the parish.
 In 1832, Robert Harrison moved the school to a new building which cost £600, and it was moved again to its current location on Castle Hill in 1975.

 Eckington School is a large comprehensive school, attracting pupils from the surrounding areas of Killamarsh, Renishaw, Beighton, Ridgeway and Mosborough.
 Despite being closer to several Sheffield residential areas the admissions policy favours pupils from Derbyshire feeder schools.
 Eckington Grammar School in Halfway became Derbyshire's first comprehensive school in 1957, changing its name to the Westfield School, and since 1967 has been controlled by the city of Sheffield.

 Eckington is also home to Eckington Junior School and Birk Hill Infants.

 Amenities

 Eckington has a swimming pool near the library, built in the 1970s as part of a town centre improvement.
 The town has a bus station (halt).

 Eckington Woods to the north of the village forms part of the Moss Valley conservation area.
 They are also known as the Bluebell Wood because of the quantity of bluebells in the springtime.

 Transport

 Eckington is served by bus services to Sheffield, Chesterfield, Mansfield, Clowne and other surround settlements.

+Sport and Leisure

+Cricket

+Eckington Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1885 on paddocks by the Renishaw Hall.
+The club ground is located on Staveley Lane and they field 3 Senior XI teams in the Derbyshire County Cricket League, two Senior XI teams in the Mansfield & District Cricket League, an indoor Woman's hardball team in the South Yorkshire Women & Girls Cricket League and they run a Junior training section that play competitive cricket in the Ben Jessop Sheffield and District Junior League.